mjwhite8119/FRCTraining/Romi/solutionInchMeters.md

       return (leftDistance + rightDistance) / 2.0;
     }

-You should also change the distance specified in the *AutonoumousDistance* command from 10 inches to 0.5 meters.
+In the *DriveDistance* command do a group change of the variable `inches` over to `meters`.
+You should also change the distance specified in the *AutonoumousDistance* command from `10` to `0.5`, since this is now meters.